December 24th & 25th: Closed.

 TAB (Teen Advisory Board)

 Are you bursting with ideas about how to make your community and especially your library a more fun and happening place?
 Want to make new friends and have fun?
 Earn volunteer hours?
 Join the TAB!
-Our next meeting will be on Monday, June 3rd at 4:30pm.
-We'll be discussing the Summer Kick-Off Carnival.
+All meetings are Mondays at 4:30pm.

 Teen Book Discussion Groups